agoncal/baking-microservice-pie/demo05-registry/README.md

 # Demo 05

-The Demo 03 uses a Registry server (Eureka) so that all services (`book-api` and `number-api`) can register and lookup for each other.
+This Demo uses a Registry server (Consul) so that all services (`book-api` and `number-api`) can register and lookup for each other.
 The Angular application also uses the registry.
 It contains:

 * Infrastructure